Death of Wei Zexi: Public response

 Following Wei's death, several Internet users expressed disdain for Baidu's advertising practices.
 Wei posted an essay responding to the question "What do you think is the greatest evil of human nature?" on the Chinese question-and-answer website Zhihu which described his experience receiving treatment.
 The essay, which condemned Baidu's advertising practices, received 44,000 agrees and thousands of comments.

 Baidu shares fell nearly 14 percent following reports of Wei's death in early May 2016.
 Chinese state media outlet Xinhua and the People's Daily condemned Baidu for Wei's death, the former stating that "making money by allowing companies to pay for better search placement is to put a good tool in the hands of interest-seekers with bad intentions".

 One later editorial in the People's Daily called Wei's death a "classic" example of the unrealistic "Chinese-style" search for an impossible cure.
 Around 250,000 people commented on the piece; several denounced the piece for casting the incident as a failure of the family rather than one of Baidu and the hospital.

-Wei's death also brought attention towards medical entrepreneurs connected with the Putian system, a group of hospitals named after their origin, Putian in Fujian Province.
+Wei's death also brought attention towards medical entrepreneurs connected with the so-called "Putian system" a group of hospitals named after their origin, Putian in Fujian Province, which controlled around 80% of private hospitals in China in the 2010s, and had a reputation for poor quality care.
 Putian hospitals relied extensively on online advertisements, and Chinese media outlets criticized these promotions' accuracy.
 Some Chinese media outlets suggested the Putian system was linked with the hospital, but a nurse working at the hospital told the Xi'an newspaper Huashang Bao the hospital was self-managed.